7 Animals in the Smoky Mountains You Might See on Your Trip

 1. Black Bears

 Everyone wants to see a black bear or two when they visit the Smoky Mountains!
 Black bears are kind of like the mascot of the Smokies!
 These creatures are omnivores, meaning they eat meat and plants.
-They do hibernate in the winter, so you probably won’t see them in colder months.
+They don’t technically hibernate in the winter, but you probably won’t see them in colder months.
 The places you are likely to see black bears out and about include Cades Cove and along hiking trails.
 Just remember, if you do see a black bear, stay at least 50 yards away from it for your safety and the safety of the bear.

 2. White-Tailed Deer